keithbuhler/keithbuhler.github.io/index.md

 ![wither](http://www.keithbuhler.com/images/wither-header.png)

-My research interests tend to revolve around ethics and naturalism.

 My [dissertation](/phd), titled "Becoming What We Are", defends Philippa Foot's ethical naturalism against John McDowell's, whose conception of nature is contradictory.
 I argue that virtue and especially practical wisdom are in an important sense *natural* for human beings and that the good life is the rational life.

 My current project puts Foot's "secular natural law theory" into conversation with religious theorists such as Mark Murphy and Tristram Englehardt.
 More broadly still, I have a long-standing interest in metaphysics and philosophy of mind,  Plato, and philosophy of religion.

 - [Publications](/publications)
 - [Draft papers at Academia.edu](https://uky.academia.edu/KeithBuhler){:target="_blank"}

 ----